CSDGroup/napari-aisegcell/README.md

 ```

 ### Command line
+`napari` must be installed from command line to install `napari cellseg` from command line.
+Installation requires a
-Installation requires a command line application (e.g. `Terminal`) with [git] and [python] installed.
-If you do not
+command line application (e.g. `Terminal`) with [git] and [python] installed.
+If you do not have python installed
-have python installed already, we recommend installing it using the
+already, we recommend installing it using the [Anaconda distribution](https://www.anaconda.com/products/distribution).
-[Anaconda distribution](https://www.anaconda.com/products/distribution).
 If you operate on `Windows` we recommend using
 [`Ubuntu on Windows`](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview)
 as command line application.
 Alternatively, you can install
 [`Anaconda`](https://docs.anaconda.com/anaconda/user-guide/getting-started/) and use `Anaconda Powershell Prompt`.